averixus/floristics/README.md

 ### Configuration

 The config file has the following options:
+* `config-version` - used internally to check for updates to the config file.
+Do not edit!
 * `delay` - the number of ticks between growth cycles.
 Increase this number to make plants grow more slowly.
 Default is `1`.
 * `worlds` - list of worlds growth will occur in.
 Default is `world` and `world_the_end`.
 * `plants` - section defining whether every plant type can grow, all defaulting to `true`.
 Plants are listed using the Bukkit material name of an associated block, for example `OAK_LOG` for oak trees.